minetest/minetest_game/mods/doors/README.txt

 Obsidian door textures by red-001 based on textures by Pilzadam and BlockMen (CC BY-SA 3.0): door_obsidian_glass.png

-Glass door textures by Krock based on textures by VanessaE (CC BY-SA 3.0): doors_door_glass.png doors_item_glass.png
+Glass door textures by Krock and paramat based on textures by VanessaE (CC BY-SA 3.0): doors_door_glass.png doors_item_glass.png